-- Lower cost and fewer resources are required to complete the Self-Assessment relative to the Recognition Program. - An SPQA mentor is assigned to help the participant navigate the Self-Assessment Template and Discovery process. - A feedback Report is developed by a team of three or four experienced SPQA Examiners.
+- Lower cost and fewer resources to complete the Self-Assessment relative to the Award Program. - An on-site introductory workshop on the Baldrige Excellence Framework - An SPQA mentor is assigned to help the participant navigate a Self-Assessment Template and Discovery process. - A Feedback Report is developed by a team of three or four experienced SPQA Examiners.
 The report provides an independent assessment of the organization's business strengths and improvement opportunities, and the report is normally provided within 45 days after the completed Self-Assessment is received by Virginia SPQA. - An optional teleconference is available at the organization's request.
-During the teleconference, members of the SPQA Examiner Team will provide clarification on items in the Feedback Report.
+During the teleconference, members of the SPQA Examiner Team and mentor will provide clarification on items in the Feedback Report.
 To be of value, this teleconference should take place within 60 days of the date the organization receives its Feedback Report.
-The organization, SPQA mentor and Examiner Team Leader work together to schedule the teleconference.
+The organization, SPQA mentor, and Examiner Team Leader together schedule the teleconference.